basp/linie/src/Linie.InOneWeekend/README.md

 by Peter Shirley.

-The main goal of this project was to battle test `Linie` and see if it could help.
+The main goal of this project was to battle test `Linie` and see if it could help to implement the ray tracer more quicly.
 You can now ray trace in a day (or a few hours even).

 The code contains the example scene from refraction and the final scene of the book.
 It was was built up using the reference images from the book to verify the